Character page for Alita: Battle Angel.

 - Brain in a Jar: The consequence of betraying Vector.

-- HeelFace Door-Slam: She saved Hugo when she saw Alita's feelings and was abandoning her plans to go to Zalem but she was reduced to a brain, heart and eyes for her betrayal.
+- HeelFace Door-Slam: She saved Hugo when she saw Alita's feelings for him and was about to abandon her plans to go to Zalem, but she was reduced to a brain, heart, and eyes for her betrayal.

 - Ms. Fanservice: Has a scene in Vector's bedroom where she's in lingerie.